The 20 Best Familial Dysautonomia Doctors Near Me in Maryland, US

 English

-Rene Desmarais is a Cardiologist in Salisbury,, Maryland.
+Rene Desmarais is a Cardiologist practicing medicine in Salisbury,, Maryland.
 Dr. Desmarais is rated as an Experienced provider by MediFind in the treatment of Familial Dysautonomia.
-His top areas of expertise are Angina, Atherosclerosis, Coronary Heart Disease, Pacemaker Implantation, and Cardiac Ablation.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Angina, Atherosclerosis, Coronary Heart Disease, Pacemaker Implantation, and Cardiac Ablation.

 What is the definition of Familial Dysautonomia?